Mds92/MD.BootstrapPersianDateTimePicker/README.md

 `MD.BootstrapPersianDateTimePicker` is a DateTimePicker plugin for jquery and Bootstrap.

 #####Note:<br>
-**To see demo just open `View` folder and run the html files.
+**To see demo just open `Demo` folder and run the html files.
 Don't build the project, it's not a C# project.**
 `MD.BootstrapPersianDateTimePicker` uses bootstrap [Popovers](http://getbootstrap.com/javascript/#popovers), so it has felexibility of bootstrap's popover.

-There are two file in `Views` folder that you can learn how to use this plugin.
+There is a file in `Manul` folder that you can learn how to use this plugin.

 ----
 Install Using nuget: